eclipsesource/tabris-plugin-firebase/doc/analytics.md

 #### Properties

-All `Analytics` properties are read write.
+All `Analytics` properties are write only.

 ##### `analyticsCollectionEnabled` : _boolean_